theater poster design

 6. For your participation to be valid, your poster needs to be done for a production that played on theater stage.
 No student projects or self-initiated projects are allowed.

-Two Cents invites all creatives & designers to take part in poster contest.
-The competition is open to all theater graphic designers, illustrators and theater creatives.
-We welcome international applications!
+All creatives & designers from acros the globe were invited to take part in a poster contest.
+The competition was open to all theater graphic designers, illustrators and theater creatives.

 Official and unofficial poster designs made in the past two years (between 01.01.2016 and 12.09.2018)